 The SuperB vertex detector can be considered as the evolution of the BABAR one.
-It is capable of maintaining adequate performance for time-dependent measurements in presence of a lower boost of the center-of-mass frame (CM) ($\beta\gamma=0.24$ compared to $\beta\gamma=0.55$ of BABAR) and much higher background, mainly related to the increased istantaneous luminosity of about a factor 100 higher with respect to BABAR.
+It is capable of maintaining adequate performance for time-dependent measurements in presence of a lower boost of the center-of-mass frame (CM) $(\beta \gamma = 0.24 \text{ compared to } \beta \gamma = 0.55 \text{ of } BABAR)$ and much higher background, mainly related to the increased istantaneous luminosity of about a factor 100 higher with respect to BABAR.

-The beampipe features a reduced radius of about 1.0 cm which allows the positioning of the innermost layer of the T (Layer0) at an Layer0 measurement along with the low radial material budget of the pipe $(0.42\% X_0)$ and of Layer0 $(0.45\% X_0)$, is crucial for improving the decay vertex reconstruction of the Bmesons and obtaining adequate proper-time resolution for time-dependent CP violation measurements.
+The beampipe features a reduced radius of about 1.0 cm which allows the positioning of the innermost layer of the SVT (Layer0) at an average radius of about 1.6 cm.
+The additional Layer0 measurement along with the low radial material budget of the beampipe $(0.42\% X_0)$ and of Layer0 (0.45% X_0), is crucial for improving the decay vertex reconstruction of the Bmesons and obtaining adequate proper-time resolution for time-dependent CP violation measurements.
 In addition, the small size of the luminous region, about $(1 \times 1) \mu m^2$ in the transverse plane, also contributes to the improvement of the decay vertex reconstruction when imposing the constraint that the particles are originated from the interaction point.
-The baseline solution for the Layer0 is based on short strip technology and an upgrade to psi s foreseen.
+The baseline solution for the Layer0 is based on short strip technology and an upgrade to pixel is foreseen.

-In the following we discuss the rayout of the SVT and how the design has been optimized in Section 6.7.2, the impact of the Layer0 on detector performance in Section 6.7.3, and the tracking performance in Section 6.7.4.
+In the following we discuss the layout of the SVT and how the design has been optimized in Section 6.7.2, the impact of the Layer0 on detector performance in Section 6.7.3, and the tracking performance in Section 6.7.4.
 The impact of the machine background on SVT performance is discussed in Sections 6.7.5, 6.7.6 and the performance with a Layer0 pixel detector is presented in Section 6.7.7.
 In Section 6.7.8 it is described the performance for particle identification based on ionization dE/dx in the SVT sensors.

-Table 6.4: Reconstrucion efficiencies for $B^0 \to D^{-}K^+$ decays for different SVT layout (4, 5, 6 layers) and running conditions (A, B, C).
+Table 6.4: Reconstruction efficiencies for $B^0 \rightarrow D^{-}K^+$ decays for different SVT layout (4, 5, 6 layers) and running conditions (A, B, C).
 Case A correspond to ideal running conditions, B represents SVT with a damaged module in Layer3 with z hit efficiency of 70%.
 Case C introduces additional inefficiency with respect to case B in Layer0: 60% hit efficiency for z and φ views.

-A В С
+А В С

-eff. (%) eff. $(\%)$ eff. (%)
+eff. (%) eff. (%) eff. (%)

 6 layers 66.0 ± 0.3 65.0 ± 0.3 64.0 ± 0.3

 5 layers 64.0 ± 0.3 62.0 ± 0.3 60.0 ± 0.3

 4 layers 60.0 ± 0.3 56.0 ± 0.3 53.0 ± 0.3